mambaur/mambaur/README.md

 ### Hi there 👋

-- 🔭 I’m fresh graduate from state polytechnic jember
+- 🔭 My name is Roziq, iam a software developer
-- 🌱 Majoring in informatics engineering
+- 🌱 Majoring in Informatics Engineering, State Polytechnic Jember
-- 🤔 I’m looking for help with youtube, stackoverflow, etc.
+- 🤔 I’m looking for help with youtube, stackoverflow, github, etc.
 - 💬 Ask me about anything
 - ⚡ Fun fact: i couldn't sleep before finding a solution of bug
+- 📫 How to reach me: bauroziq@gmail.com
+- 😄 Pronouns: Imagination make us infinite
 <!--
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - 👯 I’m looking to collaborate on ...
 -->